jatcwang/difflicious/docs/docs/docs/BasicDiffers.md

 )
 </pre>

-# Set differ
+# Set Differ

-Set differ can diff two Sets by pairing the set elements and diffing them.
+Set Differs can diff two Sets by pairing the set elements and diffing them.
-By default, the pairing is based on matching elements that are equal to each other (using `equals`).
+By default, the pairing is based on matching elements that are equal to each other using `equals`.

-However, you most likely want to pair elements using a field on an element instead for better diffs reports (See next section).
+However, you most likely want to pair elements using a field on an element instead for better diff reports.

 ## Pair by field